Puppy Education:

 Why an excited Dog is NOT cute

 Dogs that greet their owners in this way are trying to communicate.
 But rather than professing undying love, they are trying to tell you that they are lonely and bored and that their needs as a dog are not being met.
 The excitement that you see is your dog’s way of burning off the excess energy that has been building throughout the day.
+The dog may also develop separation anxiety (see below).

 People shouldn’t be disappointed by this revelation.
 This just means that dogs don’t use emotions like people do.